flutter/website/src/docs/cookbook/networking/send-data.md

 This recipe uses the following steps:

-  1. Add the `http` package
+  1. Add the `http` package.
-  2. Send data to a server using the `http` package
+  2. Send data to a server using the `http` package.
-  3. Convert the response into a custom Dart object
+  3. Convert the response into a custom Dart object.
-  4. Get a `title` from user input
+  4. Get a `title` from user input.
-  5. Display the response on screen
+  5. Display the response on screen.

 ## 1. Add the `http` package